grafana/mimir/docs/sources/architecture/querier.md

 ### Bucket index disabled

 When [bucket index]({{< relref "../operating-grafana-mimir/blocks-storage/bucket-index.md" >}}) is disabled, queriers iterate over the storage bucket to discover blocks for all tenants and download the `meta.json` of each block.
-During this initial bucket scanning phase, a querier cannot process incoming queries and its `/ready` readiness probe endpoint fails.
+During this initial bucket scanning phase, a querier cannot process incoming queries and its `/ready` readiness probe endpoint will not return the HTTP status code `200`.

 When running, queriers periodically iterate over the storage bucket to discover new tenants and recently uploaded blocks.